 - Have a unified front – parentS.
 If you are divided – be reconciled (from what is allowable for your child to the entire aspect of your marriage).
 Your children will see the lack of consistency as lack of authority.

-- Find something to praise.
+- Find something to praise and praise good behavior and character.
 They do have some good qualities.
 Look for them!

 - Don’t ignore their undesirable behavior.
 Nor let your correction of it be the definition of your interaction.

 - Actively pursue communication.
 Trivial stuff at least.
 But, this will allow a you an in for the more important matters as they arise.

 - Be honest with them.
 Let them know (confess) that you are not perfect.
 If they are teenagers, they already know.
 When you share your own mistakes and what you now know would have been the better choice, you make yourself real.
 And you give them the possibility of learning from your mistakes rather than having to attend the school of hard knocks.

 - Spend time with them – quantity, quality and make use of the teachable moment.

 - Make your family your priority.
 Choose between what is “good” to spend time on and what is the “best” to spend time on.

 - Say “no” to activities that take you away from your family.
 Activities must be balanced.
 What you spend your time on shows what is important to you.
 Your children will know what you value!

 - Pick your battles.
 To be honest, many things that we as parents find to be so important now, in the long run, really are not that important.
 With your spouse, decide what is and is not important.